nextsimhub/nextsimdg/README.md

 1. increment z when there's a hotfix (bugfix) pushed to main
 2. increment y when develop is merged into main
-3. increment x when we've been working on something extraordinary, when there's a major change in interface (configs or outputs) ... or when y is becoming too big (bigger than 26, the industry standart).
+3. increment x when we've been working on something extraordinary, when there's a significant change in an interface (configs or outputs) ... or when y is becoming too big.

 ### Git branching and merging